McKinsey Interview Process: 6 Steps to an Offer (2026)

 Does Passing the Solve Game Guarantee an Interview?

-No. Passing the Solve game does not guarantee you will receive an interview invitation.
-McKinsey evaluates your application holistically, considering your resume, Solve game performance, and overall fit.
+No. McKinsey evaluates your application holistically, considering your resume, Solve performance, and overall fit.
 A strong Solve score with a weak resume may not be enough to advance.

-However, a low Solve score is often a dealbreaker.
-Even candidates with outstanding resumes can be eliminated at this stage if their Solve performance does not meet McKinsey's benchmark.
+A low Solve score, on the other hand, is often a dealbreaker.
+Even candidates with outstanding resumes can be eliminated at this stage if their performance does not meet McKinsey's benchmark.

 What Happens During the McKinsey Recruiter Screen?
 (Step 3)